BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in tourist areas, it's a good idea to carry some Pacific Francs (XPF) for smaller purchases, local markets, or smaller restaurants outside the main hubs.
-ATMs are available, but inform your bank before you travel to avoid any card issues.
+While credit cards are widely accepted in Nouméa, it's a good idea to carry some Pacific Francs (XPF) for smaller purchases, local markets like the Marché de Moselle, or smaller snack stands.
+ATMs are readily available, but inform your bank of your travel dates to avoid any card issues.

 transport